The CADE ATP System Competition

 - Derivations must be complete, starting at formulae from the problem,

 and ending at the conjecture (for axiomatic proofs) or a false

-FOF to CNF must be adequately documented.
+translation of FOF problems to CNF, the translations must be adequately

 - Derivations must show only relevant inference steps.